Understanding Subchapter 5 Business Bankruptcy

 To qualify for a subchapter 5 business bankruptcy, your business must:

-- Be pursuing business activities
+- Actively pursuing business activities

 - Have non-contingent debt of less than $7,500,000.

-In June 2022, Congress increased the debt limit to from $2.7 million to $7.5 million through June 21, 2024.
 So, if your business didn't qualify before, it may be worth talking to a Texas business bankruptcy attorney to consider your options.

 What Are the Benefits of a Subchapter 5 Bankruptcy?